 - You hire or fire staff

-- Major price increases from suppliers
+- Major supplier price increases occur

-- New subscriptions or insurance policies
+- New subscriptions or insurance policies start

 How do you calculate your daily break-even? (step by step)